Apostolos-Daniel/slides/README.md

 # slides

-A home for the slides are use for presentations
+A home for the slides are I for presentations